-The Food Literacy Project began operating on Iroquois Urban Farm (1400 Bicknell Ave.) in South Louisville in 2018.
+The Food Literacy Project began operating on Iroquois Urban Farm (1400 Bicknell Ave.), site of the former and now vacant Iroquois Homes public housing complex in South Louisville, in 2018.

-At the beginning of the 2020 growing season, the Food Literacy Project made the decision to partner with South Louisville Community Ministries, Southwest Community Ministries, and Ag in the City to distribute produce, plant starts, and activity sheets to families in the community that have been affected by the global COVID-19 pandemic.
+At the beginning of the 2020 growing season, the Food Literacy Project made the decision to partner with South Louisville Community Ministries, Southwest Community Ministries, Ag in the City, and Feed the West to distribute produce, plant starts, and activity sheets to families in the community that have been affected by the global COVID-19 pandemic.
+Often, food distribution programs have limited capacity to provide clients with fresh produce.
+Cost, storage, and other logistics are high barriers to overcome with their limited resources.
+The current health crisis has increased the demand for their services and amplified their challenges.
 Read more about the decision here.

 In 2020, the Youth Community Agriculture Program Crew worked hard to provide for their community.
 We had: